 |Nearest travel links||Nearest airport: Liverpool 143 km, Nearest railway: Llanfairpwll 5.6 km|

 |Family friendly||Great for children of all ages|

 |Notes||Pets welcome, No smoking at this property|

-|Luxuries||Sauna, Log fire, Internet access, DVD player|
+|Luxuries||Internet access, DVD player|

-|General||Central heating, TV, Table tennis, Games room, Wi-Fi available|
+|General||Central heating, TV, Wi-Fi available|

-|Utilities||Dishwasher, Cooker, Microwave, Fridge, Freezer|
+|Utilities||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture||Single beds (6), Double beds (2), Cots (1), Dining seats for 4, Lounge seats for 6|
+|Furniture||Double Beds (2), Bunk Beds (1), Cots available (1), Dining seats for 6, Lounge seats for 6|

-|Other||Linen provided, Towels provided, High chair|
+|Other||Linen provided, Towels provided, High chair available|

 |Outdoors||Private garden, BBQ|